Nyx-Bigler/CS330_Fall2025/PLP3 Loops and Conditions/Loops and Conditionals.md

 - Yes it does!
 Short circuit logic is bult into both `&&` and `||` statements.

 How does your programming language deal with the “dangling else” problem?
-- Any `else` will match to the closest `if` within it's scope. (it's part of why the brackets are important).
+- Any `else` will match to the closest `if` within it's scope.
+(It's part of why the brackets are important.)
 So whichever `if`'s close bracket is closest ahead of the `else` statement will be the `if` it maps to.